Lynching of Priyantha Kumara: Reactions

 The incident was met with shock in Pakistan, with condemnations pouring in from political representatives, civil society groups and religious leaders.

 Prime Minister of Pakistan Imran Khan expressed his disbelief and anger in a tweet saying "The horrific vigilante attack on a factory in Sialkot and the burning alive of a Sri Lankan manager is a day of shame for Pakistan.
 I am overseeing the investigations and let there be no mistakes, all those responsible will be punished with the full severity of the law.
 Arrests are being made".

 Pakistan's Defence Minister Pervez Khattak, while reacting to the incident, provoked controversy when he said "murders take place when young people get emotional".
 Later, he issued a clarification stating he "vehemently condemned" the incident and that his earlier remarks were in response to a question whether the lynching was a consequence of the government allowing too much leeway to the TLP in the country as a result of a "deal".

 On 4 December, both the Government of Sri Lanka and opposition parties condemned the incident and urged immediate action to punish the perpetrators.
 The Parliament of Sri Lanka urged the authorities in Pakistan to ensure the rights of the Sri Lankan expat workers in Pakistan be safeguarded.
-On 6 December, Kumara's remains were repatriated with state honours from Lahore to Colombo via a Sri Lankan Airlines flight.
+On 6 December, Kumara's remains were repatriated with state honours from Lahore to Colombo via a SriLankan Airlines flight.

 Sri Lankan High Commissioner to Pakistan, Vice Admiral Mohan Wijewickrama assured that the incident would have no effect on relations between Sri Lanka and Pakistan, noting the close social, defensive and commercial ties between the two countries.